Graduates of the “Level 1: Forensic Video Analysis & the Law” course can apply to enter the Forensic Video Analyst Certification program.

 For further details please see the PDF forms listed under the “Certification” tab of our main menu.

 LEVA has provided forensic video analysis training since 2000.
 It is widely recognized as the global standard for this specialized instruction.

 In 2002, the core instruction team of LEVA’s “Forensic Video Analysis and the Law” course established the groundwork for the first of its type certification program.

-“Most agencies limit their video technicians to simple enhancement tasks,” cites Grant Fredericks, a pioneer in forensic video analysis and LEVA’s principal instructor.
+“Most agencies limit their video technicians to simple enhancement tasks,” cites Grant Fredericks, a pioneer in forensic video analysis and principal architect of LEVA’s certification program.
 He adds, “…and they rarely go further than crude attempts at image clarification.”
 He concludes that, “Such a narrow approach to the science of forensic video analysis severely limits their potential impact on important investigations.”

 Fredericks says, “LEVA’s Certification Program establishes an important foundation for minimum standards and provides analysts with the tools and experience to ensure agencies they are getting the most value out of their video evidence.”

 Digital forensic video analysis and multimedia evidence processing are still relatively new when compared to the nearly century old tradition that still photography has enjoyed in the courts.
 LEVA legal instructor and attorney Jonathan Hak said, “As with all ‘new’ sciences, the courts must be satisfied that the science is technically sound and that the witness using the science is properly qualified.”
 He says, “LEVA’s Certification Program assists in further establishing the legitimacy of forensic video analysis and will help to ensure a positive reception of the analyst’s evidence in court.”
 Hak asserts, “Certification is an important objective standard by which to judge the competence of analysts.”